 >sudo apt remove scsi2pi

 SCSI2Pi can also be managed without the web UI.
-You can either do this with the s2pctl tool (see the manpage for details) or with the SCSI Control App.
+You can use the s2pctl tool (see the manpage for details) and/or the SCSI Control app.

-You can also compile SCSI2Pi yourself, e.g. for a customized build.
+You can also compile SCSI2Pi yourself, e.g. witout not needed device types for even more compact binaries.
 The SCSI2Pi wiki provides more information.